twse/random-stuff/Readable Fonts/Central European.md

 ### Polish - Typed as usual on Polish keyboards
 This language can be written when used with CP775 (Mazovia encoding).

 Adam Marczewski wrote a page containing shortcuts for Polish standard/programmer keyboards (no Apple Central Europe shortcuts).
-Find the shortcut list with a Microsoft Word macro in [http://adsorption.org/awm/info/pl-codes.htm](this page).
+Find the shortcut list with a Microsoft Word macro in [this page](http://adsorption.org/awm/info/pl-codes.htm).

 Sławomir Stachniewicz wrote a set of file, font, keyboard and printer utilities for the Polish language - PLUTIL (1996).
 Documentation is in Polish only and also available in DOK format.

-[http://www.walewski-salecki.pl/](Piotr Walewski-Sawicki) wrote the program Gżegżółka (2009) which converts text in various encodings. [http://www.gzegzolka.com/](Home page for Gżegżółka), in Polish only / tylko w Polski.
+[Piotr Walewski-Salecki](http://www.walewski-salecki.pl/) wrote the program Gżegżółka (2009) which converts text in various encodings.
+[Home page for Gżegżółka](http://www.gzegzolka.com/), in Polish only / tylko w Polski.

 URW Palladio SKT, KUL, M and FF relocates Ź at 190 to comply with Adobe Standard Encoding.
 The position is used for the 35 Slovak diacritics, small l caron (ľ).
-Download these fonts at [http://www.sanskritweb.net/](the English Sanskrit Web site).
+Download these fonts at [the English Sanskrit Web site](http://www.sanskritweb.net/).

 ### Hungarian - Typed as usual on Hungarian keyboards